Devvz/docker-pterodactyl/README.md

 **docker-compose.yml (creates containers for all services)**
 - Creates web container using NGINX
 - Configures NGINX by copying configuration file from host (`/etc/nginx/sites-available/pterodactyl.conf`) (this file is modified to point to the php service on port 9000 instead of locally)
 - Creates Pterodactyl container by pulling image we created in the Dockerfile from Quay.io (for the panel and PHP)
-- Configures Pterodactyl container environment variables (db_env) (queue listener configuration file was already copied over earlier from Dockerfile)
+- Configures Pterodactyl container environment variables (db_env) and copies configuration file from host (`/etc/supervisor/conf.d/pterodactyl-worker.conf)
 - ~~3) Queue listeners (Configuration File):
 `pterodactyl-worker.conf` in `/etc/supervisor/conf.d` directory
 `[program:pterodactyl-worker]